-In January, when I wrote my post about Mask Science with the science behind masks, advantages and disadvantages of mask types, practical tests, tips for optimization and a short note on why and how we double mask, I still hoped that the vaccine might make masks redundant in everyday life, and that this could be my last mask post.
-Right now, it looks like thanks to Delta, masks will stay with us for a while (…), and as many people are looking to upgrade their masks these days, I’d like to explain our double masking with the Hybrid Cloth Mask (aka Luckhaus Mask) in detail.
+Last January, when I wrote my post about Mask Science with the science behind masks, advantages and disadvantages of mask types, practical tests, tips for optimization and a note on why and how we double mask, I still hoped that the vaccine might make masks redundant in everyday life, and that this could be my last mask post.
+Right now, it looks like thanks to new variants, masks will stay with us for a while (…), and as many people are looking to upgrade their masks these days, I’d like to explain our double masking with the Hybrid Cloth Mask (aka Luckhaus Mask) in detail.

 Table of Contents

 Introduction, and Reasons for Double Masking: How Double Masks can combine efficient Filtering and gapless Fit

 Double Masking with the Hybrid Cloth Mask on top of N95, KN95 or FFP2 Masks, Surgical Masks and Filter Materials

 Material Chart, Frequently Asked Questions, Tipps & Tricks for Double Masking, Conditions of Use and Thanksgiving